What type of content do you primarily create?

 Before your image slideshow is released into the wild, spend a few minutes previewing it.
 Check for any harsh transitions or overlaid photos, and make sure each image is on the screen long enough to understand.

-Once you’re happy with your new project, hit the Publish button.
-You can use the export button to download your slideshow as an MP3 file or share it directly to sites like YouTube and Wistia.
+Once you're happy with your new project, hit the Publish button.
+You can use the export button to download your slideshow as an MP4 file or share it directly to sites like YouTube and Wistia.
+Descript offers multiple export formats to ensure your video looks great on any platform.

 How to make a video with pictures FAQs

-How can I make a video from my photos?
+How can I make a video with my pictures?

 How do I make a short video with pictures and music?